 First up, it’s important to know that RV camping costs depend on many factors, including:

-- How long you stay – overnight, for a week, month, season, or annual.
+- How long you stay – overnight, for a week, month, season, or year-round.

 - Camping memberships – access various discounts and savings.

-- Your RV – type of RV, size, power needs and other amenities (eg. sewer).
+- Your RV – the type of RV, size, power needs, and other amenities (e.g., sewer).

-These have all been factors in how much, and how little, we have spent on our RV camping over the years.
+These have all been factors in how much and little we have spent on RV camping over the years.

-So keep in mind that your own choices will affect what you end up spending too, and your expenses may vary widely from what we have shared here.
+So keep in mind that your choices will affect what you spend too, and your expenses may vary widely from what we have shared here.